How to pray salah

 In this article

-Salah is a beautiful way to connect with Allah (SWT), say thank you, and ask for His help.
-This gentle guide follows the Hanafi school of thought and is designed for beginners or anyone seeking to deepen their connection with Allah through prayer.
+Salah is a beautiful way to connect with Allah, say thank you, and ask for His help.

 What is salah?